FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 > — Proverb

 In order to secure access to application resources, it is necessary to know two things.
 Firstly, who is making the request and secondly is the requestor permitted to access the resource?
-The FIWARE **Keyrock** generic enabler uses [OAuth2](https://oauth.net/2/) to enable third-party applications to obtain limited access to services. **OAuth2** is the open standard for access delegation to grant access rights.
+The **Keycloak** generic enabler uses [OAuth2](https://oauth.net/2/) to enable third-party applications to obtain limited access to services. **OAuth2** is the open standard for access delegation to grant access rights.
 It allows notifying a resource provider (e.g. the Wirecloud Generic Enabler) that the resource owner (e.g. you) grants permission to a third-party (e.g. a Wirecloud